mgenware/daizong/README.md

 ### Private tasks

-Tasks that are not intended to be called from outside, and can only be called be other tasks.
+Tasks that are not intended to be called from outside, and can only be called by other tasks.

 ```js
 // You cannot call the "clean" task via `daizong clean`.